 In 2018, the County of Dufferin entered into an agreement with Headwaters Communities in Action (HCIA) to administer the Community Grant program.
-HCIA has put together a grant team who reviews the applications, evaluates them against the established criteria ensuring that they meet the strategic priorities.
-The County has identified the following as it’s 2021 strategic priorities::
+HCIA puts together a grant team who reviews the applications, evaluates them against the established criteria, ensuring that they meet the strategic priorities.
+The County has identified the following as its 2022 strategic priorities:

 - Climate Action